The Trackers (film): Plot

-The two-man posse stops to pray at a monastery and Father Gomez promises them shelter there if they ever need it.The solution turns out to be a mix of the two suspected criminals---white crimelord El Grande operates out of Mexico and usually hires starving renegade Indians to do his dirty work.
-The daughter, along with 3 other women, are locked in a shed prior to being sold for prostitution.
-Ezekiel poses as an outlaw looking for work and boldly walks into the Lion's Den.
-He is served liquor THERE, but not in American saloons in Texas.
-Paxton barges in unannounced, and Ezekiel has to pretend he's a cop and starts a bar brawl to divert suspicions.
+The two-man posse stops to pray at a monastery and Father Gomez promises them shelter there if they ever need it.
+The solution turns out to be a mix of the two suspected criminals.
+A crime lord named El Grande operates out of Mexico and usually hires starving renegade Indians to do his dirty work.
+The daughter, along with three other women, are locked in a shed prior to being sold for prostitution.
+Ezekiel infiltrates as an outlaw looking for work.
+Paxton barges in unannounced, and Ezekiel has to pretend he is a cop and starts a bar brawl to divert suspicions.
 Paxton is locked up, but Ezekiel manages to spring him and the three girls once he has earned the gang's trust.